akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active.md

 ## Journal Support

 For a journal plugin to support active active it needs to store and read metadata for each event if it is defined in the @apiref[PersistentRepr]
  `metadata` field.
 To attach the metadata after writing it, `PersistentRepr.withMetadata` is used.
+The @apidoc[JournalSpec] in the Persistence TCK provides a capability flag `supportsMetadata` to toggle verification that metadata is handled correctly.

 For a snapshot plugin to support active active it needs to store and read metadata for the snapshot if it is defined in the @apiref[akka.persistence.SnapshotMetadata] `metadata` field.
 To attach the metadata when reading the snapshot the `akka.persistence.SnapshotMetadata.apply` factory overload taking a `metadata` parameter is used.
+The @apidoc[SnapshotStoreSpec] in the Persistence TCK provides a capability flag `supportsMetadata` to toggle verification that metadata is handled correctly.